garrardkitchen/blog-dev/content/blog/prompts.md

 Now, Copilot Chat will automatically consider your code style instructions.

 > [!TIP]
-> To share instructions across multiple projects within a VS Code workspace, create a **`.github/prompts/`** folder at the workspace root and place your instruction markdown files in that folder.
+> To share instructions across multiple projects within a VS Code Workspace, create a **`.github/prompts/`** folder in your elected main project and start adding instruction markdown files in that folder.

 ## Custom instructions settings